Home owner grant

 The home owner grant reduces the amount of property tax you pay for your principal residence.

 The grant is available to homeowners who pay property taxes to a municipality, or to the province if they live in a rural area.
 If you pay your property taxes to a First Nation, contact the First Nation directly.

 What do you want to do?

-In 2021, the home owner grant application process has changed, but program details and eligibility requirements have not changed.
+The home owner grant application process has changed, but program details and eligibility requirements have not changed.

 On top of the regular grant, you may qualify for an additional grant if you are:

 - Living with a spouse or relative with a disability

 - A spouse or relative of a deceased owner